Your Feelings Matter……….You Matter

 There can be many reasons a woman feels her birth was traumatic.

 - a frightening event that made her feel overwhelmed and struggled to manage.

 - an emergency situation where the woman’s life and/or that of her baby’s was at risk.

 - a labour that was very lengthy and/or very painful.

-- a birth had high levels of medical interventions, such as induction, a caesarean section, episiotomy, or an other medical issue.
+- a birth with high levels of medical interventions, such as induction, a caesarean section, episiotomy, or any other medical issue.

 - a baby born early that requires care in a neonatal unit.

 - a birth that results in damage or injury to the woman and/or her baby.

 - the loss of a baby at birth.